helm/helm-www/docs/chart_template_guide/helm_ignore_file.md

 the `Chart.yaml` file.
 It is not read from the current working directory or any other location.

-If this file exists, the `helm package` command will ignore all the files that match the pattern specified in the `.helmignore` file while packaging your application.
+If this file exists, Helm ignores every path that matches a pattern when it loads the chart.
+That applies to `helm package`, and also to commands that render or install the chart directly from a directory, such as `helm install`, `helm upgrade`, and `helm template`.

-This can help in avoiding unnecessary or sensitive files or directories from being added in your helm chart.
+Use `.helmignore` to keep unnecessary or sensitive files out of the packaged chart (and out of local install/upgrade runs from the chart directory).

 The `.helmignore` file supports Unix shell glob matching, relative path matching, and negation (prefixed with !).
 Only one pattern per line is